astronomer/airflow-guides/guides/airflow-sql-tutorial.md

 ### Example 2 - Executing a Query with Parameters

-Using Airflow, you can also paramaterize your SQL queries to make them more dynamic.
+Using Airflow, you can also parameterize your SQL queries to make them more dynamic.
 Let's say we have a query that selects data from a table for a date that we want to dynamically update.
 We can execute the query using the same setup as in Example 1, with a few adjustments.

 Our DAG will look like this: